The end of my Malaysian social political blogging

 Inflation is something inevitable; what really strike Malaysians these days is the failure to improve our earning-capability since the 1997 economic crisis.
 With exceptions of a few professions, the salary and income levels of most jobs are not on par with inflation rate for the past decade… some sectors are actually falling behind the pre-1997 era.

-Respect the General Election please
+Respect the general election result please

 Of Malaysian lifestyle and changes